-Background: Conventional drug delivery agents for life-threatening disease cancer lacks specificity towards cancer cells, results in seriously toxicities to normal cells with a poor therapeutic indices.
-These toxic side effects often limit dose escalation of anticancer drugs, leading to incomplete tumor suppression/cancer eradication, early disease relapse, and ultimately, the development of drug resistance.
-Accordingly, targeting of the tumor vasculatures is essential for the treatment of cancer.
+Background: Conventional drug delivery agents for a life-threatening disease, i.e., cancer, lack specificity towards cancer cells, causing serious toxicities in the normal cells and exhibiting poor therapeutic indices.
+These toxic side effects often limit dose escalation of anti-cancer drugs, leading to incomplete tumor suppression/cancer eradication, early disease relapse, and ultimately, the development of drug resistance.
+Accordingly, targeting the tumor vasculatures is essential for the treatment of cancer.

-Methods: Data were collected from Medline, PubMed, Google Scholar, Science Direct through searching of keywords: ‘liposomes’, ‘nanocarriers’, ‘targeted drug delivery’, ‘ligands’, ‘liposome for anti-cancerous drugs’, ‘treatment for cancer’ and ‘receptor targeting’.
+Methods: Data were collected from Medline, PubMed, Google Scholar, Science Direct through the search of the following keywords: ‘liposomes’, ‘nanocarriers’, ‘targeted drug delivery’, ‘ligands’, ‘liposome for anti-cancerous drugs’, ‘treatment for cancer’ and ‘receptor targeting.’

 Conclusion: Liposomal targeting is a better emerging approach as an advanced drug delivery carrier with targeting ligands for anti-cancer agents.

 Cancer, Anticancer drugs, Nanocarriers, Drug delivery, Liposomes, Ligands, Targeted therapy.